Enjoy this Cinnamon Frozen Custard to bring in the fall. It is a perfect marriage with apple pie, apple dumplings and so much more.

-In an earlier post, I talked about how much I truly enjoy cooking fall foods.
-Apples and Cinnamon are a wonderful combination and definitely say fall is here.
-I had a fantastic Apple Dumpling in the park at Silver Dollar City.
+Apples and Cinnamon are an excellent combination and say fall is here.
+I had an amazing Apple Dumpling in the park at Silver Dollar City.
 It was so much better than any Apple Dumpling I ever had.
 I believe it was because they served it with Cinnamon Ice Cream.
-I just had to come home and find a great recipe for Cinnamon Ice Cream or Custard to go with my fall desserts made with apples.
-I hope you enjoy this Cinnamon Custard as much as my family does.
+Eating the Cinnamon Ice Cream inspired me to go and make one to top off my fall desserts made with apples.

 - Frozen yogurt — Frozen yogurt blends yogurt (milk fermented with yogurt cultures) with an ice cream base of milk, cream, and sweetener.
 The resulting dessert is both sweet and tangy, cold and creamy.
 If made with live cultures, frozen yogurt promotes digestive health by encouraging the growth of “friendly” bacteria in the intestinal tract.

 Cinnamon Custard Ingredients – I adapted this recipe from the attached link.
-It really is fantastic.
+It is fantastic.

 - 2 1/2 teaspoons cinnamon

-Whisk egg yolks together in medium metal bowl.
+Whisk egg yolks together in a medium metal bowl.

 Add 1 cup cream into another medium bowl and place a fine strainer over the bowl with cream.

-Mix together the half and half, sugar, pinch of salt, and 1/2 cup heavy cream in another medium saucepan and bring to simmer.
-Stir until sugar dissolves or it will stick to the bottom.
-If this happens you will need to start over.
+Mix the half and half, sugar, pinch of salt, and 1/2 cup heavy cream in another medium saucepan and bring to simmer.
+Stir until sugar dissolves, or it will stick to the bottom.
+If this happens, you will need to start over.